 Each session has a theme and 2-3 key topics that are expected to be discussed

-Presenter will chair the session:
+Speaker will chair the session:

-Presenter must prepare 3 questions to be made to the public in chronological order.
+Speaker must prepare 3 questions to be made to the public in chronological order.
 The answer to the 1stquestion will be displayed only after the panelists’ discussion.
 After the discussion, the result of the public vote will be shown.
 This way, the answers won’t influence the public vote or the argumentation of the panelists.
 The same will be done for the 2ndand 3rdquestions

 Reviewer will summarize the key comments during the last 3 minutes of the session